paradigmxyz/reth/book/cli/reth/p2p.md

           [default: 30303]

       --discovery.v5.addr <DISCOVERY_V5_ADDR>
-          The UDP IPv4 address to use for devp2p peer discovery version 5
+          The UDP IPv4 address to use for devp2p peer discovery version 5.
+Overwritten by RLPx address, if it's also IPv4

       --discovery.v5.addr.ipv6 <DISCOVERY_V5_ADDR_IPV6>
-          The UDP IPv6 address to use for devp2p peer discovery version 5
+          The UDP IPv6 address to use for devp2p peer discovery version 5.
+Overwritten by RLPx address, if it's also IPv6

       --discovery.v5.port <DISCOVERY_V5_PORT>
           The UDP IPv4 port to use for devp2p peer discovery version 5.
 Not used unless `--addr` is IPv4, or `--discv5.addr` is set